worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 "Peterson didn't retire.
 He was reassigned.
 To a facility in Nevada that doesn't officially exist.
 He'll spend the rest of his career analyzing data he can't talk about, for reasons he can't discuss.
 Is that what you want?"

-Sarah's mouth was dry.
+Liv's mouth was dry.
 "No."

 "Then may I suggest you focus on your assigned duties?
 There's plenty of legitimate work to keep you busy.
 And plenty of opportunities for advancement if you show you can be... reliable."